Liouville property for groups and conformal dimension: Random walk and Liouville property

-We conclude this subsection by pointing out a consequence of Theorem \ref{th:energies} which will be used in the proof of Liouville property next subsection.
-To state it, we first note that the topological dimension of $\lims$ is always bounded above by $\cdim \lims$ (see \cite[Theorem 1.4.12]{mackay_tyson}).
-Hence if $\cdim \lims<2$, then Theorem \ref{th:onedim} implies that $(G, \bim)$ has a contracting model $\Delta_0$ which is a locally finite connected graph, and we can place ourselves in the setting of Notation \ref{notation:traverses}.
+We conclude this subsection by pointing out a consequence of Theorem \ref{th:energies}, which will be used in the proof of Liouville property next subsection.
+To state it, we first note that if $\cdim \lims<2$ (and $G$ is infinite and finitely generated), then the topological dimension of $\lims$ is 1 (see Remark \ref{r-top-dimension}).
+Then Theorem \ref{th:onedim} applies.
+After replacing $\bim$ by $\bim^{\otimes n_0}$ if needed, we place ourselves in the setting of Notation \ref{notation:traverses}.